 The auditorium wound up on an adjacent block, where it hosted concerts of every description over the next 75 years.
 Homegrown heroes including Louis Armstrong, Mahalia Jackson, and Fats Domino performed here, as did Elvis Presley, Led Zeppelin, Run DMC, and just about every other marquis name in popular music.
 A few dates stand out in local lore: On October 19th, 1952, Hank Williams staged his wedding here at 3pm and again at 7pm, just months before his untimely death.
 On December 30, 1962 New Orleans’ own R&B star Ernie K-Doe “battled” James Brown, and, at least in K-Doe’s estimation, beat the Hardest Working Man in Show Business with mid-song suit changes and acrobatics with the microphone stand.

 Beginning in the 1940s, traditional jazz enthusiasts helped revive interest in the style by promoting concerts at the Municipal Auditorium.
-In 1965, plans for a jazz festival here foundered in part because the facility was segregated.
+There were plans for a jazz festival here in 1965, but they foundered in part because the facility was segregated.
 Civil rights organizers had challenged the color line at the city’s premiere venue practically as soon as it opened.
 In 1940, black concertgoers protested to gain access to the balcony to see the black opera singer Marian Anderson.
 In 1948 the jump-blues star Louis Jordan risked arrest when, from the stage, he called for integrating the audience.
 In 1953 a coalition of social aid and pleasure clubs successfully conspired to hold an integrated event here, but years would pass before all New Orleanians were welcome.

 The first major jazz festival at the Municipal Auditorium came together in 1968, featuring modern as well as traditional players.
 Another followed in 1969, paving the way for the New Orleans Jazz and Heritage Festival, which kicked off here in 1970.
 Even after Jazz Fest moved to the Fair Grounds in 1972, nighttime concerts associated with it continued at the auditorium.

 From the 1970s onward the Municipal Auditorium hosted all kinds of audiences, for events ranging from graduations to minor league hockey games.
 In the 1980s it was a home for Mid-South Wrestling, which featured The Junkyard Dog, an African American wrestler beloved in New Orleans (he would later adopt the persona of Stagger Lee, the folk hero namesake of R&B hits by New Orleanians Archibald and Lloyd Price).
-Mardi Gras Indians, whose drumming derives from Congo Square, held festivities here on St. Joseph’s Night.
+Mardi Gras Indians held festivities here on St. Joseph’s Night.

 In 2005, floodwater from the levee breaches inundated the auditorium’s basement, and the city spent years haggling with FEMA over a settlement for the damage.
 The figure reached after arbitration in 2018 was half of what the city said it needed to renovate.
 So, while Congo Square has seen a surge in public interest and activity since Hurricane Katrina, the onetime “monument to the business community” sits vacant.